||Page last updated|

 SketchUp was started in 1999 by a couple very talented programmers (at one time the total staff was 4 people).
 In 2006 Google bought SketchUp, and made their low-end package available free, and the price of their high end package dropped from thousands of dollars to hundreds.
 It blossomed from a little known program to a hugely popular package.
 Trimble Navigation acquired SketchUp from Google in 2012, and offers a Free version, SketchUp Make, and a paid version with more functionality, SketchUp Pro.
 Both versions do an outstanding job at creating 2D and 3D drawings, and with the right techniques and a simple add-on or two can create parts lists (cut lists) from the drawings.
 Both version can "render" attractive "pictures" with varied lighting and perspective.

-There are many forums and tutorials on this program; one forum is Fine Woodworking Knots forum, but it caters to many skill levels and topics.
+There are many forums and tutorials on this program; one forum is supported by Fine Woodworking magazine, http://forums.finewoodworking.com/sketchup , but it caters to many skill levels and topics.
 One "helper" besides Rob Cameron that you may encounter is Dave Richards, a great guy and talented SketchUp user and woodworker.
 There is a huge library of components, from knobs to casters to entire buildings, that you can incorporate into your drawing.
 SketchUp is amazingly powerful, not too hard to learn, and not as expensive as many alternatives.

 I am blessed with the ability to put a few dimensions on the back of a used envelope, envision the project, and build it.
 Good news and bad news.
 Good news, I spend almost no time on design drawings, perhaps contributing to the relatively low price of my custom furniture.
 Bad news, people who need a picture don't get a good one from me, unless I spend a lot of extra effort (cost).